What is a Vision Statement?

 This might seem simple, but we always recommend stating your vision statement in future tense and using movement verbs.
 Sure, you need to say where you’re going, but communicating it with action can help your team feel the momentum.

+Visions are big, broad and bold assertions, with high-reaching thoughts.
 Be audacious.
 Use your vision statement to dream about the future you want.
 Be bold but be intentional.

 Ultimately, a vision is the ideal future state of an organization – a place that you envision as successful as possible given your purpose, current state, and desired impact.
 Think of painting a comprehensive picture of success from the following dimensions:

 - Customer Growth & Retention: What does your customer base look like in 5 years?
 Why does that matter?

 - Operational Excellence & Innovation: How do you picture your organization running faster, stronger, or more efficiently?